-Growing2gether in the community
+Growing2gether In the Community

+Launched in January 2019, this programme builds on our nursery-based Growing2gether mentoring programme.
 It was developed because Growing2gether graduates told us that they wanted a follow-on programme, so they could continue giving back to the community in other ways.

 I decided to do the project again as I thoroughly enjoyed the last project and it gave me a sense of fulfilment as well as the opportunity to make friends, new and old.
 I would wholeheartedly recommend the programme.